amilmohd155/react-native-markdown/README.md

 > If you’re using this package with Expo, it’s recommended to use expo-image for rendering images.

-> ⚠️ Currently, there’s a known issue with the type definition of node.key.
-Until it’s resolved in an upcoming patch, you can use `(node as any).key` or `@ts-ignore` to avoid TypeScript errors.

 <details>

 <summary>Render rule example</summary>